dParadiz/code-generator/README.md

 ## Encoders Decoders

-Encoder and decoders are plugins for generator
+Encoder and decoders are plugins for generator.

+- OpenApi encoder using `github.com/getkin/kin-openapi/openapi3` to prepare context for decoding

 ## Coder rendering

 Code rendering is done with mustache templates

+- Psr15Api decoder that decodes OpenApi context into php api based on https://github.com/dParadiz/api-frame with generated routing, middleware, handlers and models